pulsar-xliu/filter_arxiv_by_keywords/README.md

 ```
 4. Results are saved in `category/date.html`.
 View the results with a web browser.

 5. Advanced usage.
-Linux users can automate the filting with `crontab -e` on a daily basis.
-For example, to retrive latest papers at 7am every day, input the following line in the crontab file:
+Linux users can automate the filting with `crontab` on a daily basis.
+For example, to retrive latest papers at 7am every day, input `crontab -e` on terminal, and add the following line:
 ```
    00 07 * * * python /path/to/filter_arxiv_by_keywords.py
 ```